 The programme is adaptable dependent on prior experience of impact and the needs of each cohort but it works best for those relatively new to thinking about impact from their research.

-For those with more experience of impact, you may want to consider the Michael Beverley Innovation Fellowship.
+For those with more experience of impact, you may want to consider looking at:

 The programme runs three times per year and its 6 webinars are spread across a term and is delivered by members of the University’s Impact Network